marko-pi/MCP4728/README.md

 Reading and writing address for the MCP4728 chip requires an additional `LDAC` line and is not compliant with the `I2C` protocol, so bitbanging must be used.
 Do not forget to provide a pull-up resistor for the `LDAC` line!

-The core of the project is an OOP (object oriented programming) compatible C library (`MCP4728.so`).
+The core of the project is an OOP (object oriented programming) compatible C library.
 There are two reasons for this step:
 - There is no need for any other library (`RPi.GPIO`, `pigpio`...) to execute the code;
 - The bitbanging part of the library is much faster and time consistent.

+To create C library execute `make` (library in local directory) or `make install` (shared library).

 Version 2 also offers additional improvements:
 - A more precise 10kHz timing;